caktus/guidebook/source/frontend-testing.rst

 For test coverage, we use the libraries `istanbul <https://www.npmjs.com/package/istanbul>`_ and `isparta <https://www.npmjs.com/package/isparta>`_.

-This is handled inside our the Gulp build process included in the project template.
+This is handled inside the Gulp build process included in the project template.
 It will check your tests' coverage of statements, branches, functions, and lines found in the ``app/`` subdir of the project's JS dir (i.e. in ``project_name/static/js/app/``).